stuerp/foo_midi/README.md

 * New: HMI/HMP default tempo can be configured. (alpha7)
 * Improved: Added support for Unicode paths to RCP converter (alpha3)
 * Improved: Detection of mixed-encoding text in metadata (alpha5)
-* Improved: Reduced the default tempo of HMI/HMP files to half the old tempo.
 * Fixed: RPG Maker loops should work again.
 * Fixed: Recomposer files with strange tempo changes crashed the component. (alpha4)
 * Fixed: HMI conversion added a second Note On event after every note instead of a Note Off event. (alpha7)